MinzaKhan/Simulated-Annealing/README.md

 # Simulated-Annealing
 Used simulated annealing to find the highest point in Minnesota.
-The data covers the entire state of Minnesota (except for the Northwest Angle, which lies above the 49th parallel)
+The data is present in the file mn-srtm-data.
+It covers the entire state of Minnesota (except for the Northwest Angle, which lies above the 49th parallel)

 Used a geometric decrement for the cooling schedule.
 I sampled from a two-dimensional Gaussian distribution around the current point for the neighboring function.
 The algorithm also checks whether a point was within the feasible region or not.
 For each temperature, the code performs 10,000 iterations.